OpenEvalProject/evals/manuscripts/elife-46417/v2/manuscript.md

 ## Abstract

-10.7554/eLife.46417.001 ATP-sensitive potassium (K ATP ) channels composed of a pore-forming Kir6.2 potassium channel and a regulatory ABC transporter sulfonylurea receptor 1 (SUR1) regulate insulin secretion in pancreatic β-cells to maintain glucose homeostasis.
+ATP-sensitive potassium (KATP) channels composed of a pore-forming Kir6.2 potassium channel and a regulatory ABC transporter sulfonylurea receptor 1 (SUR1) regulate insulin secretion in pancreatic β-cells to maintain glucose homeostasis.
 Mutations that impair channel folding or assembly prevent cell surface expression and cause congenital hyperinsulinism.
-Structurally diverse K ATP inhibitors are known to act as pharmacochaperones to correct mutant channel expression, but the mechanism is unknown.
-Here, we compare cryoEM structures of a mammalian K ATP channel bound to pharmacochaperones glibenclamide, repaglinide, and carbamazepine.
+Structurally diverse KATP inhibitors are known to act as pharmacochaperones to correct mutant channel expression, but the mechanism is unknown.
+Here, we compare cryoEM structures of a mammalian KATP channel bound to pharmacochaperones glibenclamide, repaglinide, and carbamazepine.
 We found all three drugs bind within a common pocket in SUR1.
 Further, we found the N-terminus of Kir6.2 inserted within the central cavity of the SUR1 ABC core, adjacent the drug binding pocket.
 The findings reveal a common mechanism by which diverse compounds stabilize the Kir6.2 N-terminus within SUR1’s ABC core, allowing it to act as a firm ‘handle’ for the assembly of metastable mutant SUR1-Kir6.2 complexes.

 ## Introduction